cym13/cym13.github.io/soc.rst

 fish, beef was another matter entirely.

 And now I think I know why.
 It's pretty strange stuff.
-The can I used was as "pur" beef as you can get, 98.7% beast and a dash of salt and E250.
+The can I used was as "pure" beef as you can get, 98.7% beast and a dash of salt and E250.
 The smell is not nice.
 You can get used to it I think.
 It's has a vibrant red color which, for some reason, didn't change at all when cooked in a hot pan.
 This is unusual.
 Beef turns grey normally when cooked.
 This did not change color a bit.
-There's no colourant indicated though.
+There's no colorant indicated though.
 Weird.

 I had some rice and pasta leftovers so I mixed them all in a hot pan with a dash of olive oil and the meat.
 Really basic, just to get a feel of the food.
 I ended up adding quite a lot of black pepper and garlic as well as some hot pepper and salt.
 I would really have liked an onion but there was none to be found.
-Generally trying to overspice food is not a good sign, and rightly so, but now it kind of smell like american hamburgers, where there is more spice and herbs than actual meat.
+Generally trying to overspice food is not a good sign, and rightly so, but now it kind of smell like American hamburgers, where there is more spice and herbs than actual meat.

 Weird.
 Not bad though.
 Bit too much to pepper.